openvpi/SingingVocoders/README_en.md

  # (The paths in the two lists are one-to-one, so the number should be the same.)

- # (Then, the preprocessor scans all .wav files, including subfolders.)
+ # (Then, the preprocessor scans all .wav and .flac files, including subfolders.)

  # (Normally, there are only these three to change.)
 ```